-The following layout guidelines are recommended to reduce the parasitic inductance and resistance of the PCB layout; therefore, minimizing the noise coupled to the IC.
+The following layout guidelines are recommended to reduce the parasitic inductance and resistance of the PCB layout, therefore minimizing the noise coupled to the IC.

-- Dedicate at least one middle layer for a ground plane, which is then split into signal ground plane (LGND) and power ground plane (PGND). - Separate analog bus (EAIN, DACIN, and IOUT) from digital bus (CLKIN, PSI, PHSIN, and PHSOUT) to reduce the noise coupling. - Connect PGND to LGND pins of each phase IC to the ground tab, which is tied to LGND and PGND planes respectively through vias. - Place current sense resistors and capacitors (RCS and CCS) close to phase IC.
+- Dedicate at least one middle layer for a ground plane, which is then split into signal ground plane (LGND) and power ground plane (PGND). - Separate analog bus (EAIN, DACIN, and IOUT) from digital bus (CLKIN, PHSIN, and PHSOUT) to reduce the noise coupling. - Connect PGND to LGND pins to their respective ground planes through vias. - Place current sense resistors and capacitors (Rcs and Ccs) close to phase IC.
 Use Kelvin connection for the inductor current sense wires, but separate the two wires by ground polygon.
-The wire from the inductor terminal to CSIN- should not cross over the fast transition nodes, i.e., switching nodes, gate drive outputs, and bootstrap nodes. - Place the decoupling capacitors CVCC and CVCCL as close as possible to VCC and VCCL pins of the phase IC respectively. - Place the phase IC as close as possible to the MOSFETs to reduce the parasitic resistance and inductance of the gate drive paths. - Place the input ceramic capacitors close to the drain of top MOSFET and the source of bottom MOSFET.
+The wire from the inductor terminal to CSIN- should not cross over the fast transition nodes, i.e. switching nodes, gate drive outputs and bootstrap nodes. - Place the decoupling capacitor CVCCL as close as possible to the VCCL pin. - Place the phase IC as close as possible to the MOSFETs to reduce the parasitic resistance and inductance of the gate drive paths. - Place the input ceramic capacitors close to the drain of top MOSFET and the source of bottom MOSFET.
 Use combination of different packages of ceramic capacitors. - There are two switching power loops.
 One loop includes the input capacitors, top MOSFET, inductor, output capacitors and the load; another loop consists of bottom MOSFET, inductor, output capacitors and the load.
 Route the switching power paths using wide and short traces or polygons; use multiple vias for connections between layers.